Correctness Verification of Neural Networks: Experimental Results

-\textbf{Effect of tile size:} Both of the factors described above are affected by the tile size.
+Both of the factors described above are affected by the tile size.
 We run \textit{Tiler} with a sequence of cell sizes (0.05, 0.1, 0.2, 0.4, 0.8) for the $(\delta, \theta)$ grid.
 Figure \ref{fig:99-percentiles-grid-size} shows how the 99 percentiles of the error upper bounds and the gap between error bounds and estimates vary with cell size.
 As tile size gets finer, \textit{Tiler} provides better error bounds, and the tightness of bounds improves.

-As another perspective, consider the case where we only trust the network when the error is less than some threshold.
-Figure \ref{fig:trusted-grid-size} shows how the percentage of the state space where the network is proved to be trustworthy varies with cell size, given the required accuracy being 3\% of the measurement range.
-It can be seen that with finer tile sizes, \textit{Tiler} is able to prove larger trusted region.

-These results show that we can get better error bounds with finer tile sizes.
-But this improvement might be at the cost of time: reducing tile sizes also increases the total number of tiles and the number of optimization problems to solve.
+These results show that \textit{Tiler} gives better error bounds with finer tile sizes.
+Meanwhile, reducing tile sizes also increases the total number of tiles and the number of optimization problems to solve.
 Figure \ref{fig:time-grid-size} shows how the total solving time varies with cell size.
-For cell sizes smaller than 0.2, the trend can be explained by the above argument.
+For cell sizes smaller than 0.2, we indeed see that smaller tile sizes lead to longer total time.
 For cell sizes larger than 0.2, total solving time increases with cell size instead.
-The reason for this is that each optimization problem becomes harder to solve as the tile becomes large.
-Specifically, the approach we adopt \citep{tjeng2019} relies on the presolving on ReLU stability to improve speed.
+The reason is that each optimization problem becomes harder to solve as the tile becomes large.
+Specifically, the approach we adopt \cite{tjeng2019} relies on presolving ReLU stability to improve speed.
 The number of unstable ReLUs will increase drastically as the cell size becomes large, which makes the solving slower.